 OID identifiers according to this structure assign a node for each category and an identifier node under this category node.
 No node in this structure is assigned as version node.
 Version is handled, when necessary, within the identifier portion of the OID, typically by assigning a new identifier.

 Assigned Identifiers

-URL dentifiers
+URL Identifiers

 The following category codes are defined: